 Stainless steel helical wall ties were installed at weakened points to provide additional support which, in effect, helped to stitch the building back together and mitigate nearly two centuries of settling.

 During phase two, historic window sashes were removed for restoration.
 Conservators also restored original sidelights and fanlights on the south elevation.
 Sidelight and fanlight restoration required the removal of hundreds of delicate cast-lead ornaments attached to wood tracery fitted over rectangular glass panes.
 More than 100 individual ornaments were restored or re-cast.

 Top left: manufacturer diagram of helical wall tie installation.
 Top Right: worker grinds out damaged mortar to prepare to re-point masonry.
 Bottom Left: lead ornaments with rubber molds for future reproduction.
 Bottom Right: cast-lead ornaments installed and re-painted on the entry door sidelights.

 With exterior work nearly complete, interior restoration began on masonry and plaster walls, wood trim, and the original floors.

-The plaster and lathe ceiling on the first floor was removed to facilitate the installation of HVAC, dry-pipe sprinklers, and a security system.
+The plaster and lathe ceiling on the first floor was removed to facilitate the installation of HVAC, sprinklers, and a security system.